ume-engineering/protection-platform-technical-interview/README.md

     "decision": "DECLINE"
 }
 ```
-⚠️⚠️ for this excercise you should not need a running instance of the Underwriting Rules Engine ⚠️⚠️
+⚠️⚠️ for this exercise you should not need a running instance of the Underwriting Rules Engine ⚠️⚠️

 ## Task
 * Implement a simple application that meets the above requirements.

-Note: This is primarily an excercise in domain modelling so you don't need to worry about:
+Note: This is primarily an exercise in domain modelling so you don't need to worry about:
 * Writing a RESTful/web API or User interface
 * Databases or persistence
 * Authentication or Authorisation